ofallonlabs/saeedmirshekari/_src/blog/a-journey-of-14-years-embracing-st-louis-as-my-home.md

 ---
 layout: blog_base.njk
-title: "Is St. Louis Home?"
+title: "Is St. Louis Home?
+Since 14 Years Ago"
 description: From starting a PhD program in physics at Washington University to working in industries like smart grid, modern ag, and finance, my 14-year journey in St. Louis has been nothing short of extraordinary.
-meta_title: "Is St. Louis Home?"
+meta_title: "Is St. Louis Home?
+Since 14 Years Ago"
 meta_description: "From starting a PhD program in physics at Washington University to working in industries like smart grid, modern ag, and finance, my 14-year journey in St. Louis has been nothing short of extraordinary."